XRPLF/xrpl-dev-portal/content/concepts/tokens/authorized-trust-lines.md

 ## As a Precaution

-Even if you don't intend to use Authorized Trust Lines, you can enable the `RequireAuth` setting on [operational and standby accounts](issuing-and-operational-addresses.html), and then never have those accounts approve any trust lines.
+Even if you don't intend to use Authorized Trust Lines, you can enable the Require Auth setting on [operational and standby accounts](issuing-and-operational-addresses.html), and then never have those accounts approve any trust lines.
 This prevents those accounts from issuing tokens by accident (for example, if a user accidentally trusts the wrong address).
 This is only a precaution, and does not stop the operational and standby accounts from transferring the _issuer's_ tokens, as intended.

 ## Technical Details
 <!--{# TODO: split these off into one or more tutorials on using authorized trust lines, preferably with both JavaScript and Python code samples. #}-->

-### Enabling RequireAuth
+### Enabling Require Auth

-The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an [AccountSet transaction][] to enable the `RequireAuth` flag: (This method works the same way regardless of whether the address is an issuing address, operational address, or standby address.)
+The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an [AccountSet transaction][] that enables Require Auth using the `asfRequireAuth` flag.
+(This method works the same way regardless of whether the address is an issuing address, operational address, or standby address.)

 Request: